aml-org/als/documentation/features/custom-messages.md

 - `mainUri` sets the main file of the workspace.
 - `dependencies` set the uris of all immutable dependencies of the project.
 - `customValidationProfiles` a list of uris of custom validation profiles that should be used in the workspace.
+- `semanticExtensions` a list of uris of semantic extension dialects that should be used in the workspace.
+(Not yet implemented)

 #### Response